Why do banks sabotage the issuance of preferential loans to weapons manufacturers that are urgently needed by the Armed Forces of Ukraine?

 At the same time, banks do not consider the defense industry a riskier sector for lending and impose the same requirements on defense companies as on other businesses.

-“For us, a client working in the defense industrial sector is no different from a client who is engaged, for example, in retail trade.
+“For us, a client operating in the defense industrial sector is no different from a client who is engaged, for example, in retail trade.
 The criteria are the same: acceptable creditworthiness and a detailed analysis of activities,” explains Elena Zubchenko, Deputy Chairman of the Board of Sense Bank.

 “Often these are companies that have only recently launched production, produced a certain amount of weapons and received their first contracts from the Ministry of Defense.
 Sometimes they don’t even have financial statements that they could show to the bank to confirm their solvency,” a top manager at one of the state-owned banks tells EP.